Your Directors are pleased to present the 117th Annual Report together withthe Audited Financial Statements for the year ended March 31 2021.

-The Company has not accepted any deposits from the public during the year under review.There are no outstanding deposits remaining unpaid / unclaimed as on March 31 2019.
+The Company has not accepted any deposits from the public during the year under review.There are no outstanding deposits remaining unpaid / unclaimed as on March 31 2021.

 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

 The Company has not given any loan and guarantee.
-Details of Investment of Rs.0.68 Lacscovered under the provisions of Section 186 of the Companies Act 2013 are given in theNotes no.5 to the Financial Statements.
+Details of Investment of Rs.1.11 Lacscovered under the provisions of Section 186 of the Companies Act 2013 are given in theNotes no.5 to the Financial Statements.

-Brief profiles of the Directors as required under SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 are part of the Notice convening the AnnualGeneral Meeting.
+Brief profiles of the Director as required under SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 are part of the Notice convening the AnnualGeneral Meeting.
 Mr. Abhimanyu Thackersey the director was appointed as an Executivedirector for a period five years with effect from February 08 2021 on remuneration ofRs.350000 per month and on the terms as approved by shareholders through postal balloton 27-02-2021.

 COMMITTEES OF THE BOARD

-Details of all the Committees their composition and Meetings held during the year areprovided in the Corporate Governance Report a part of this Annual Report.
+Details of all the Committees their composition and meetings held during the year areprovided in the Corporate Governance Report a part of this Annual Report.

 DIRECTORS' RESPONSIBILITY STATEMENT

 Pursuant to the provisions of Section 134(3) (c) and 134(5) of the Companies Act 2013the Directors confirms to the best of their knowledge and belief:

 (a) that in the preparation of the annual accounts the applicable accounting standardshave been followed and there are no material departures; (b) that the directors haveselected such accounting policies and applied them consistently and made judgments andestimates that are reasonable and prudent so as to give a true and fair view of the stateof affairs of the Company at the end of the financial year and of the profit and loss ofthe

 Company for that period;